If you’ve moved parts of your IT infrastructure to the cloud, you might think that public cloud DNS services have you covered.

 - Lack of DNSSEC support.
 AWS only recently began supporting DNSSEC.
 And as of the initial publish date of this blog, Google Cloud Platform and Azure still do not.

 - Reliance on a third party.
 With cloud DNS, your network and enterprise applications are reliant on a third party for an essential network component.
 When (not if) that provider has an outage, the impacts can be substantial.

 A networking approach must fill the cloud DNS gaps

 Enterprises need highly available network services that can deploy and scale and across heterogeneous architectures, from on-prem to cloud.

-To do that, they need a hybrid cloud networking approach that recognizes when cloud DNS is not enough for a project.
+To do that, they need a hybrid cloud strategy that recognizes when cloud DNS is not enough for a project.
 In those cases, on-prem DNS must be extended into the cloud environment to fill the gaps.

 In scenarios where this does not happen, BlueCat often sees four key outcomes: